BowTiedHeron/D_D-code-audit/Reports/VULN-Report.md

   40:         token.transferFrom(address(this), _to, _tokenID);
 ```

-Warning: As the `onERC721Received` callback needs to be implemented for `safeTransferFrom` to work and there's a check on this callback's implementation: a potential path for a re-entrancy attack is created.
-It's mandatory to add a re-entrancy guard here (Check Effect Interaction Pattern or nonReentrant modifier).
+**Important information to keep in mind**: as the `onERC721Received` callback needs to be implemented for `safeTransferFrom` to work and there's a check on this callback's implementation, a potential path for a re-entrancy attack is created.
+It's mandatory to be conscious of the necessity to respect the Check Effect Interaction Pattern here (or add a re-entrancy guard if unsure).
+In the current state of the solution: no new vulnerability is created.

 ## Prevent accidentally burning tokens